chijioke-ibekwe/raven/README.md

    - Attempting to send an SMS Notification to a notifiable that has no `routeNotificationFor$Provider()` method in the model class.
 3. `RavenDeliveryException` `code: 502`
    - A notification channel (SendGrid, Vonage, Twilio, or Amazon SES) fails to deliver a message due to an API error, a non-success response status, or an SDK exception.
+The exception carries per-recipient failure details accessible via `getFailures()`.
 4. `RavenTemplateNotFoundException` `code: 404`
    - A template file referenced by a notification context cannot be found on the filesystem.
    - A SendGrid template referenced by its ID cannot be fetched from the SendGrid API (when using Amazon SES with